nicholasdille/container-slides/110_ecosystem/buildkit/rootless/slides.template.md

 Docker rootless is experimental since Docker 19.03

+Docker rootless will be GA in Docker 20.10

 --

-## Demo: Docker Rootless Containerized
+## Demo: Docker Rootless CONTAINERIZED?!

 Run the daemon